giacomo-gcad/carbon/forest_mask/ReadMe.md

 1. Import, reclass and resample to Above Ground Biomass resolution the Copernicus Land Cover map;
 2. Import, reclass and resample to Above Ground Biomass resolution the Mangroves map;
 3. Import, reclass and resample to Above Ground Biomass resolution the Oil Palm Plantations map;
-4. Overaly the three layers above to derive the final Forest Mask.
+4. Overlay the three layers above to derive the final Forest Mask.

 The mask is then applied to each individual Carbon pool in the [total carbon](https://github.com/giacomo-gcad/carbon/tree/master/total_carbon) step.